 Access to markets and education for everyone

-Overall, the opening of Indian markets to the world did over the years contribute to reducing poverty in India by raising the income of a large number of people, and opening access to education to many.
+Overall, the opening of Indian markets to the world did - over the years - contribute to reducing povert by raising the income of a large number of people, and opening access to education to many.

 Liberalizing the system of exports, imports and trade, along with the development of higher education in larger cities has been the major factor leading to the rise of the middle class and reduction of urban poverty in India.
 However, considering the scale of the country, it means that trade reforms and education should penetrate all layers of society if poverty is to be tackled substantially.